HPC4SC/PANDORA/docs/tutorials/00_installing_cmake.md

 ### Dependences

 To compile and install Pandora we need some libraries and programs to do so, this is a summary of what we need.
-How to install everything step by setp and will be explained afer this part
+How to install everything step by step is going to be explained afer this part

 * GDAL
 * HDF5